For Premier Experiences, Experience Premier

 Day 7 – Transfer to Florence

-Private Group Transfer to the Grand Hotel Minerva (or similar) for three nights.
+Private Group Transfer to the Grand Hotel Minerva (or similar) for two nights.
 On the way to Florence, there will be a stop in the beautiful town of San Gimignano.
 Known as the Town of Fine Towers, San Gimignano is famous for its medieval architecture, unique in the preservation of about a dozen of its tower houses, which, with its hilltop setting and encircling walls, form "an unforgettable skyline".
 The "Historic Centre of San Gimignano" is a UNESCO World Heritage Site.
 There will be time for shopping and exploring the sites following a group lunch before continuing on to your hotel in Florence.
 Evening at leisure.

 Day 8 – Florence